Remote Patient Monitoring

 Deploy your new platform and train all stakeholders

 Make sure you have multiple lines of support.
 At first, you’ll likely hear simple onboarding questions about turning on devices and syncing with tablets.
 Your RPM vendor may provide a second line of support for more serious challenges.
-The quality and quantity of onboarding support are critical to efficacy.
+The quality and quantity of onboarding support are critical to a smooth integration process.

-Your program’s success requires ongoing, multi-faceted education for both providers and patients.
-Some people prefer to read about processes and conditions.
-Others will request video training and learning.
-Aim to customize education for each patient’s preference and learning style.
+Your RPM and telehealth programs’ success requires ongoing, multi-faceted education for both providers and patients.
+Some people prefer to read health data about conditions and treatments.
+Others will request video training.
+Customize education for each patient’s preference and learning style.

 Let’s walk through some of the most common questions about this breakthrough trend so you can best determine whether it’s right for you and your organization.
 We are all about empowering clinicians and program directors to make informed decisions.